 Here's a rundown on the different roles and stages:

-This part of the process involves preparing and editing audio recordings from the film set and listening to all the audio recordings on camera.
+This part of the process involves refining and preparing the audio recordings from the film set and listening to all the audio recordings on camera.
 Sometimes there will be extra audio from the film's sound editor.
 These may become integral and must be taken note of and formulated in a precise manner.
 Of course, determining how much of this audio is useful is a crucial step.
 Production audio comes from several sources such as the boom microphone, wireless microphones, and camera audio.

 This type of audio is the recording of Sound using the camera's microphone.
 This type of recording is often the voice recordings of film interviews and is common in most documentary films.